 Legendary (Non Holographic): 20

 What’s the difference between Holos and Non-holo cards?

 Holographic cards have fully animated 3-D artwork on the card itself and a lower supply than their non-holographic counterpart.
 All 151 Pokelon have a holographic variety.

-Holos can only be purchased or earned during giveaways.
+Holos can only be purchased from other Trainers or earned during giveaways.

 Okay, so then basically I only want holos, then?